sudarkoff/sudarkoff.github.com/_posts/2005-12-10-simplicity-vs-complexity.markdown

+---
-Title: Simplicity vs Complexity
+title: Simplicity vs Complexity
-Author: George Sudarkoff
-Date: Sat, 10 Dec 2005 15:31:15 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 The other day, while a bunch of us were out drinking beer, a friend of mine slipped a phrase about how he didn't agree with the tendency of